-Kanta Personal Health Record (Kanta PHR) is a My Kanta Pages service currently under development as part of the Kanta services.
 The production deployment of the first phase of PHR took place in the spring 2018.
-Now in this phase individual citizens can enter information about their wellbeing in the My Kanta Personal Health Record (Kanta PHR) using wellbeing applications developed for such purpose.
+Now in this phase individual users can enter information about their wellbeing in the Kanta Personal Health Record (Kanta PHR) using wellbeing applications developed for such purpose.
 The pages with wellbeing-related content offer additional information about the service and a selection of latest news.

 Functionalities for social and healthcare professionals